andreatoson3-netizen/Amatriciana/docs/SystemTestResults.md

   - Comment: The City State metrics are updated after each Tick according to the simulation rules.
   - Date: 28.08.2026

-* When multiple consecutive Ticks are triggered, the simulation time must advance by one unit for each Tick.
+* When multiple consecutive Ticks are triggered, the simulation time must advance by exactly one Tick for each trigger.
   - Result: OK
-  - Comment: Each consecutive press of the "Next Tick" button increases the simulation time by exactly one Tick.
+  - Comment: Each consecutive press of the "Next Tick" button advances the simulation time by exactly one Tick.
   - Date: 28.08.2026

 * The City State must be updated after each Tick according to the simulation rules.